momo-87/JS-capstone-project/README.md

 ### Key Features <a name="key-features"></a>
 - A home page showing a list of items that a user can "like."
 - A popup window with more data about an item that user can use to comment on it.
-- A popup window with more data about an item that user can use to reserve it for a period of time.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>